unrevealedtech/unrevealed/packages/serverless/README.md

 });
 ```

 Returns a `Promise<string[]>` of the feature that are enabled to a user.
-This also waits for the rules to be done loading.
+It also waits for the rules to be done loading.

 | Parameter      | Type                             | Note             |
 | -------------- | -------------------------------- | ---------------- |